 The semicolon is a commonly misunderstood punctuation mark.
-It may be useful to consider the semicolon as something between a comma and a full stop; it both separates and links the clauses it falls between.
-Though there are varying opinions about the instances where a semicolon is required, the three usages that follow are widely accepted and account for the vast majority, if not all, of such instances.
+It may be useful to think of it as something between a comma and a full stop; it both separates and links the clauses that it appears between.
+Although opinions vary about the instances in which a semicolon is required, the three usages that follow are widely accepted and account for the vast majority, if not all, of such instances.

 To link independent clauses